 Accommodation in Paje is mostly geared toward backpackers, so you'll find plenty of Paje, Tanzania hostel dorm beds.
 Paje, Tanzania hostels are sociable places where backpackers from different countries, each with their own route, can meet and exchange ideas over a drink or two.
 The hostels in Paje, Tanzania, also help with arranging activities and onward travel.
 If you need to visit Stone Town, it's an easy minibus trip in under an hour.
 During kite-surfing season, accommodation is at a premium, so book ahead.

-Written by local enthusiast for Zanzibar hostels
+Written by Travel Expert Zanzibar

 Curly